Oluchiumeh/Skilharvest-Data-Analysis-Student-Overview/README.md

 - Calculated summary statistics for numerical variables (if applicable) and frequency distributions for categorical variables.

 - Visualized the distribution of students by various demographic attributes using charts and graphs.

+### Demographic Trends

+- Analyzed demographic trends, such as the distribution of age groups or shifts in gender representation.

+- Identified differences in demographic profiles across occupations, marital status categories, education levels, and countries.

+### Regional Analysis

+- Conducted a regional analysis to compare student demographics across different countries.

+- Visualized geographic distribution of students and explored variations in demographic characteristics by country.

 ## Insights
 1. Age Distribution: Identified the age distribution of students to understand the age profile of the student population.